 The only cricketer to have smashed 400 runs in a single Test innings is the legendary Brian Lara.
 Constantly at war with the Ashes teams (England & Australia), Brian played a key role in establishing Windies’ dominance over world cricket.
 His 153 against Australia in 1999 was considered the second-best Test innings of all time by the Wisden Cricketers’ Almanack in 2001.
 After that, he went to second Sir Don Bradman’s double centuries, on different occasions.

-With 34 Test centuries, Lara ranked equal to Gavaskar and Kallis.
+With 34 Test centuries, Lara ranked equal to Gavaskar, Mahela, and Younis Khan.
 In ODI matches, he made a career-best of 169 against Sri Lanka in 1995.
 In the short format cricketer, former Windies captain posted 150+ on three occasions.
-He retired with 19 ODI centuries to his credit, making the 8th batsman scoring most hundreds in international cricket.
+He retired with 19 ODI centuries to his credit, making the 8th batsman to score the most hundreds in international cricket.

 Watch Brian Lara’s best century